prateekkeshari/GitGPT/readme.md

-# Twitter Algorithm Chatbot
+# Algorithm Chatbot

-This is a simple chatbot that can answer questions about the [Twitter algorithm](https://github.com/twitter/the-algorithm).
+This is a simple chatbot that can answer questions about an algorithm like [twitter algorithm](https://github.com/twitter/the-algorithm).
 It is built using Python, HTML, CSS, and JavaScript.

 Please note that since we are using GPT-4, the response times will be higher and every query will cost more than GPT-3.5.